nvh95/jest-preview/CONTRIBUTING.md

 There are some labels worth looking at for a new contributor:

 - [good first issue](https://github.com/nvh95/jest-preview/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22): Some issues to help you get your feet wet with Jest Preview
-- [help wanted](https://github.com/nvh95/jest-preview/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22): if you have specific knowledge in one domain, working on these issues can make your expertise shine.
+- [help wanted](https://github.com/nvh95/jest-preview/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22): If you have specific knowledge in one domain, working on these issues can make your expertise shine.

 If you want to work on any of these issues, just drop a message such as "I'd like to work on this".
 Depending on the difficulty of the issue, it can take a few days or a week to implement the feature/ bug fix.
 It's great if you can send a PR within seven days.
 If you need more time on a specific issue, please let us know.
 After that, we can delegate the issue to someone else if you are not available.